 I'd like you to meet Hoffa.
 Hoffa, along with 7 siblings and his mother, came to OHS through the Second Chance program.
 Sadly, three were infected with parvovirus and ended up in the hospital.
 Hoffa was the second largest in the litter when he got sick.
 Last week one brother was 14 lbs when adopted.
 Hoffa was struggling to get to 5 lbs.

-The wonderful med team nursed Hoffa back to health.
+The wonderful med team nursed Hoffa, and his brothers, back to health.
 Although he is still tiny, as I write this he is preparing to go up for adoption tomorrow.

 Through Second Chance OHS is able to help 92 shelters in 8 states with their over-population of dogs, cats, and small animals.
 Thousands of animals are saved every year through this program.